 Many facilities for restrooms, showers, rentals, and refreshments are available for a comfortable beach experience.
 Picnic tables and plenty of shade make this an easy spot to spend the entire day.
 On your way to or from this beach from Charlotte Amalie, make sure to take a short detour to Drake’s Seat for an incredible view of the island.
 Prepare to be awestruck by the island beauty from this panoramic overlook.

-Just south of St. Thomas lies Buck Island, a haven for snorkeling enthusiasts.
+Just south of St. Thomas lies Buck Island, a haven for snorkeling enthusiasts and one of the best white-sand beaches in the Caribbean.
 This remote island destination is a marine and nature sanctuary where you can explore sea life in clear blue waters.
 The National Wildlife Refuge is home to numerous species of birds, tropical fish, and marine life that inhabit the ocean reef surrounding this rocky island.
 Although you can’t set foot on the island due to its protected wildlife refuge status, you’ll enjoy the sights and sounds while in the water and on the boat.

 A shipwreck lies just off the coast of Buck Island, creating ideal conditions for a variety of sea life below.
 Sailing and catamaran trips are popular ways to explore Buck Island.
 On the northwest side of the island, you’ll find the exciting Turtle Cove, home to numerous endangered sea turtles that you can snorkel amongst.